Avoid a real estate nightmare by changing the way you extend trust

 We get into trouble when we don’t keep these trust tests separate.
 No matter how much you believe in someone’s personal integrity, that cannot influence your assessment of their professional ability.
 Similarly, someone who used to work for a respected developer who is now striking out on his own might have both the personal integrity and relevant experience, but not the organizational capacity to guarantee delivery.

-In a first-world country, criminal proceedings against fraudsters take months not years.
+In Europe and the US, criminal proceedings against fraudsters take months not years.
 Markets are well-regulated with building codes firmly enforced and laws that require developers to have professional liability insurance.
 Furthermore, developers will not even be issued a permit unless they demonstrate a certain level of financial capacity.
 To put it frankly, there is no way to eliminate risk.
 But realize that in Ghana and in most emerging markets, there aren’t reliable safeguards in the background to protect you the way there are in more developed nations.

 That doesn’t mean you need to be deterred, but you do need to be incredibly thoughtful about how and when you trust.
 Don’t let a big smile and a beautiful rendered image cause you to not do proper due diligence.
 Make extending trust a three-step process and remember that trust must be earned, not freely given.